ShreeshaBhat1004/Job-scout/ReadMe.md

 ## 💬 Contact

-For any questions or feedback, please reach out via [email](srbhat1004@gmail.com), contributions are welcome.
+For any questions or feedback, please reach out via email - srbhat1004@gmail.com, contributions are welcome.

 **Happy Job Hunting! 🚀**